determined-ai/determined/examples/computer_vision/shiftvit_pytorch/README.md

 ### ImageNet Timing

-ImageNet trials were run on a GCP cluster with eight V100 GPUs using a batch size of 1024, following the ShiftViT training procedure.
-Whereas ShiftViT paper's model was trained for 300 epochs, we performed a truncated five-epoch training in order to profile Determined's throughput metrics and estimate the total time and cost for performing a full-training.
+The graphic below demonstrates the timing results for training the ShiftVit model on ImageNet data using 1, 2, 4, and 8 GPUs.
+Each model was trained on a fixed number of records and the speed-up due to distributed training is evident.
+The durations are measured relative to the beginning of of each experiment.
 ![ShiftVit Timing Tests](ShiftVitTimingTest.png)